Meet the Tutors

 Barney grew up in England (Basingstoke) and Ecuador (Quito).
-He previously worked for the BBC as a software engineer and is now completing his PhD in the philosophical theology of Paul Ricoeur.
-Barney is a member of the Theology and Biblical Studies Track team and teaches on hermeneutics, the doctrine of God, and theology of conversion.
-He also teaches with YWAM and the St Albans Certificate in Theology and has published in Modern Theology, Noesis Review & Syndicate Theology.
-His special interests include the relationship between faith and reason and applying the Bible to today.
+He previously worked for the BBC as a software engineer and is now is a Junior Research Fellow at Pembroke College, Oxford, and holds a PhD in Theology from the University of Cambridge.
+At KST he is a member of the Theology and Biblical Studies Track team and teaches on hermeneutics, the doctrine of God, and various books of the Bible.
+In his spare time he loves long chats over coffee, science fiction, and walking in the countryside with his wife, Silvianne.
 He blogs at Everyday Theology.

 Alastair is part of the Theology and Biblical Studies Track team and teaches on a variety of topics including Wisdom Literature, Romans and church history.
 He holds a first class Honours degree in Modern History from the University of Oxford and attended the first ever year of KBC when it was in Vancouver.
 Alastair has been Head of History at d’Overboeck’s school in Oxfordshire for over 30 years and is now its Deputy Principal.

 Peter is a member of the Theology and Biblical Studies Track team.
 He teaches on various subjects including Romans and Wisdom Literature.
 Peter is associate pastor at Rugby Baptist Church, where he lives with his wife and son.
 In a previous life he worked variously as a web architect and developer, Church of England minister, and theoretical physicist.
 He has a BA in Theology from Oxford and a PhD in physics from Radboud University in the Netherlands.